availabs/qwiAPI/README.md

 * quarter

 In fact, _'geography' is required in all requests_.
 (The dataset is too large to return all geographies by default.)

+'year' and 'quarter' are added automatically to the selected fields.
+Even if they do not appear in a dynamic route, they will appear in the response leaves.

 For the sake clarity, supported demographic and establishment category interactions shown in the following table.